hsvotwa/LibraryApi/README.md

 ## Features

-- User registration and login with JWT authentication
+- User registration and login with JWT authentication - Please note that User Registration Action has not been protected, to allow for you to create a user account and get a head-start as soon as you get the setup completed.
 - Book management (CRUD operations)
 - Book transaction management (borrow, reserve, return, cancel reservation)
 - Reservation notifications